jctremblay65/GenAI-Cache-Cleaner/README.md

 A: Yes, run the script from each version to clean its specific caches.

 **Q: Is it safe to delete all cache folders?**
 A: Yes, these are temporary cache files.
-Illustrator will regenerate them as needed.

-**Q: Will I lose my GenAI history or recent generations?**
-A: You may lose quick access to recently generated content, but your saved artwork remains intact.

 ## Version History